appreciated/survey-ui-prototype-wrapper/README.md

 # Web application to embed UI-Prototypes into surveys

-This project delivers a minimalist web application containerized using Docker.
-It provides a partly configurable iframe url, title, description via URL query parameters.
-This makes placing a ui prototype into a survey simple while still giving guidance to the participant.
+This web application simplifies the embedding of UI prototypes into surveys.
+Easily adjust the iframe URL, title, and description using URL query parameters.
+Designed for seamless integration of UI prototypes, this tool provides clear guidance to participants and requires no modifications to the prototypes.

 # Screenshot
 ![grafik](https://github.com/appreciated/survey-ui-prototype-wrapper/assets/1729845/9aded587-68a8-41b4-99f6-09ce47a45363)